intel-retail/automated-self-checkout/docs_src/faq.md

 ## How do I run different types of pipelines?

 For details on running different types of pipelines, refer to [Benchmark Pipeline](./pipelinebenchmarking.md#additional-benchmark-examples).

+## Where are the pipeline container logs located ?

+Pipeline container logs are redirected to a text file at `automated-self-checkout/results`.
+For every new pipeline a new log file `pipeline##.log` (eg.: pipeline0.log, pipeline1.log, ... etc.)  is created.

+!!!
+Note
+    As pipeline container logs are redirected to separate text files, docker logs displayed using portainer or command `docker logs <**CONTAINER**>` will be empty.